MiSTer-devel/Downloader_MiSTer/docs/download-filters.md

 👉 The `essential` cores will always be included unless you specifically remove them with `!essential`.
 The `essential` cores include the MiSTer menus, etc, and should not be excluded for most purposes.

 #  Core Specificity
-Several of the tags you can exlude are groups: `computer`, `console`, `arcade` etc.   Depending on your requirements it's possible to exclude certain cores within those groups.
-You can, for example, disable all console cores `!console` but still download  `SNES NES` cores like so:  `filter = !console snes nes`.
+Several of the tags you can exclude are groups: `computer`, `console`, `arcade` etc.   Depending on your requirements it's possible to exclude certain cores within those groups.
+You can, for example, enable only console cores `console` but still avoid downloading  `SNES NES` cores like so:  `filter = console !snes !nes`.

   - `filter = !cheats !other !arcade-bankpanic` will download everything *except* `cheats`, `other` (which includes standalone systems like Game n Watch) and the bankpanic arcade core.
   - `filter = arcade !arcade-asteroids !arcade-cave` will only download arcade cores, except the asteroids and Cave cores.